binick/binick.github.io/src/content/posts/use-raw-sql-script-with-ef-migrations/index.md

 date: 2022-07-02
 author: Nicola Biancolini
 description: |
-  We often use Entity Framework migrations as a mere development tool to update our database.
-In reality it is a very powerful tool that can even bring two company silos into communication.
+  Entity Framework migrations are considered a simple development tool to update our database.
+In reality, it is a very powerful tool that can even connect two corporate silos.
 keywords:
   - entity framework
   - database versioning